310mc/https-310mc.github.io-tl/source/_posts/submarine/epilogue.md

 {% endbubble %}

 {% bubble Shinobu worried %}
 “Awawa, your microphone is on, Tetora-kun!
 We’ll get flamed online again if you throw careless remarks like that!
-Don't get involved with Morisawa-senpai!
+Don’t get involved with Morisawa-senpai!
 Just keep your eyes only on me!”[^2]
 {% endbubble %}

 {% bubble Midori sigh %}